PagerDuty/pdagent/README.md

 ### Release Packages

+The build supports uploading to and downloading from your remote repository.
+Remote location types supported are:

+* S3: You will need to:
+    1. Install **s3cmd** from http://s3tools.org/download.
+    2. Configure it by running `s3cmd --configure`.
+    3. In your scons commands, use `s3://<your_bucket_name>` or `s3://<your_bucket_name>/<path>` (depending on how you host your repository) as your repository root.

 To build & upload packages for release, perform the following steps:

 1. Bring up clean VMs. (`vagrant destroy` followed by `vagrant up`)